-Over 30 years, Wisdom has developed a peerless list of over three hundred finely edited and beautifully produced titles that are distributed worldwide and have been translated into more than thirty languages.
+Since then, Wisdom has developed a peerless list of over three hundred and fifty finely edited and beautifully produced titles that are distributed worldwide and have been translated into more than thirty languages.
 Wisdom’s success in fulfilling its mission is due to the combined efforts and generosity of countless authors, translators, editors, donors, and staff, all inspired by the profound richness of Buddhism and similar contemplative traditions.

 HOW THIS WEBSITE CAN HELP YOU

 This website will help you find and engage with the teachers, teachings, and practices for developing a deeper, wiser relationship with your mind, your life, and the world.
 Are you looking for more patience, concentration, and connection with life?
 Do you seek the finest scholarship on all traditions of Buddhism?
 You’ve come to the right place.